kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 ###### Negative Consequences

-* new for the user
+* a service owner might use format not accepted by the backed

 #### Type